tdammers/ghc-wiki/newcomers-tutorial.md

 be patient).
 Don't forget that all GHC developers are still learning; your question is never too silly to ask.

+The path to a successful merge request looks like this:

+- Installing Prerequisites
+- Getting The Code
+- Building GHC
+- Finding a task to work on
+- Working with the code
+- Submitting Your Code

 ## Installing Prerequisites